fleschutz/bulletproof-backups/scripts/README.md

 The Backup Scripts
 ==================

 **This folder contains .BAT batch scripts to perform the backup.
-Just execute the appropriate ones.**
+Just execute the appropriate ones (serial or in parallel).**